unsa1nted/flutploit/README.md

-# Flutploit - Yet another flutteron the web exploiter
+# Flutploit - Yet another flutter on the web exploiter

 ## Usage/Examples